mikedef/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image6]

 Next I wanted to explore thresholding in the color space.
-I found that by thresholding in the HLS and the HSV color space I was able to single out the yellow and white lane line pixles.
+I found that by thresholding in the HLS and the HSV color space I was able to single out the yellow and white lane line pixels.

 ![alt text][image7]

 #### 3. Describe how (and identify where in your code) you performed a perspective transform and provide an example of a transformed image.

-Next I transformed the undistorted binary image into a "birds eye view" of the road, such that it only focuses on the lane lines so that the lines apper as you are looking down from above.
-I used the function to achive such a perspective transform `cv2.getPerspectiveTransform(src,dst)` and the function `cv2.getPerspectiveTransform(dst,src)` to get the inverse of the transform.
+Next I transformed the undistorted binary image into a "bird'ss eye view" of the road, such that it only focuses on the lane lines so that the lines appear as you are looking down from above.
+I used the function to achieve such a perspective transform `cv2.getPerspectiveTransform(src,dst)` and the function `cv2.getPerspectiveTransform(dst,src)` to get the inverse of the transform.

 The following source and destination points were used: